 The subjects intended to study.
 (Today’s students aren’t the only ones with unrealistic expectations!)
 Instead, they became restless, distractible, and irritable.
-Nearly all of them reported inability to think clearly for any length of time.
+Nearly all of them reported an inability to think clearly for any length of time.
 One participant explained that "something seemed to be sucking my mind out through my eyes."
-Indeed, the subjects’ performance on simple cognitive tests was worse than the control group’s.
+Indeed, the subjects’ performance on simple cognitive tests was worse than a control group’s.

 Sustained boredom, Hebb found, is bad for us.
-Modern psychology agrees: When we’re bored, sums a recent study, our judgment, goal-directed planning, risk assessment, focus and control over our emotions suffer.
+Modern psychology agrees: When we’re bored, sums a recent study, our judgment, goal-directed planning, risk assessment, focus, and control over our emotions suffer.

 Fortunately, these days we have plenty to do to keep us sharp and engaged.
 Or do we?
 Americans are working longer hours than any time in the last century: 36 percent of millennials say their stress has increased in the past year, and more than half have lain awake at night from stress in the last month.